JannickOste/2DCE-Webclient/README.md

 <h1>React2D - A 2D canvas engine in react</h1>
 <i>
-    As my new year of school start, there will be new subjects, react was one of them and i always wanted to look into the canvas component.
+    As my new year of school start, there will be new subjects, react was one of them and i always wanted to look into the canvas component so this is the result ':)
 </i>

 <h2>Update Log:</h2>